niharikapatil2306/niharikapatil2306/README.md

 ## Current Research

-**ThermoStable RuBisCO Protein Engineering** *(May 2025 - Present)*
+**ThermoStable RuBisCO Protein Engineering** *(May 2025 - Sept 2025)*
-- Developing diffusion-based thermophilic protein sequence generators
-- Created dataset of 24,000+ protein sequences with structural annotations
-- Achieved 70-90% confidence in structure-aware modeling for climate-resilient agriculture
+- Developed the first systematic AI framework integrating diffusion models and evolutionary insights from extremophile proteins to generate thermostable RuBisCO variants for climate-adaptive agriculture
+- Assembled and curated high-quality structural datasets of over 36,000 annotated RuBisCO sequences and more than 17,000 extremophilic proteins, enabling robust multi-task learning for thermal stability, secondary structure accuracy, and sequence realism
+- Designed transformer-based architectures that incorporate atomic-level features and BLOSUM-guided evolutionary constraints, preserving hotosynthetic catalytic activity at elevated temperatures
+- Achieved significant performance: generated variants validated with COFACTOR and AlphaFold, showing TM-scores of 0.91–0.98, robust catalytic activity, and improved thermal resilience at 40–60°C
 ## Featured Projects

 ### Machine Learning & AI